 National Homebuyers Fund

 National Homebuyer Funds is a prominent option for first-time home buyers seeking financial assistance.
-They provide down payment assistance and closing cost coverage of up to 5% of the home purchase price, significantly reducing the financial burden of buying a home.
+They provide payment assistance loans and closing cost coverage of up to 5% of the home purchase price, significantly reducing the financial burden of buying a home.

 What’s more, NHF’s eligibility criteria are relatively flexible.
 You don’t need to be a first-time buyer to qualify, and the income limits cater to both low and moderate-income individuals.